-We believe that good health and safety is important, but the burden of excessive health and safety rules and regulations on business has become too great and a damaging compensation culture is stifling innovation and growth.
+We believe that good health and safety is important, but the burden of excessive health and safety rules and regulations on business had become too great and a damaging compensation culture was stifling innovation and growth.
 We want to protect people in the workplace while reducing the burden of unnecessary health and safety rules and regulations on businesses.

 Reviews by Lord Young and Professor Löfstedt found that too often businesses felt they must go beyond what health and safety law required.
-The issues identified are:
+The issues identified were:

-- there are too many inspections of relatively low risk and well performing workplaces
+- there were too many inspections of relatively low risk and well performing workplaces

 - an overly complex structure for regulation

-- businesses too often receive poor health and safety advice from badly qualified consultants
+- businesses too often received poor health and safety advice from badly qualified consultants

-- a ‘compensation culture’ leads businesses to a fear of being sued for accidents, even where they are not at fault
+- a ‘compensation culture’ lead businesses to a fear of being sued for accidents, even where they were not at fault

 Concentrating health and safety enforcement on higher risk areas

 Our aim is to take a lighter touch approach to health and safety at work, concentrating efforts on higher risk industries and serious breaches of the rules.
 This leaves those organisations which pose a lesser risk, and which do the right thing for their employees, free of unwarranted scrutiny.
 This will mean a substantial drop in the number of health and safety inspections carried out in Britain: